-We all know that Europe and Southeast Asia can be completely different when it comes to travelling, and the many obvious dissimilarities like the difference in prices, safety, and ease of travel, are no alien to us either — then why do we get confused while choosing where we want to go?
-Europe or Southeast Asia?
+Europe and Southeast Asia can be completely different when it comes to travelling, and the many obvious dissimilarities like the differences in the cost of travelling, visa complications are no alien to us either.
+Southeast Asia offers easy visa possibilities, whereas Europe on the other hand, makes it tougher to get one.

-But then with Schengen Visa, the question always remain… “Do you qualify?”
+But then with Schengen Visa, the question always remain… “Do you at all qualify?”

 Asia For Slow Travellers

-So if you ask me, keeping Indian condition in mind… Southeast Asia wins over value for money and ease of travel, and with Indian Passport in hand, which had no say in the outer world, Southeast Asia becomes even more lucrative.
+Conclusion: Keeping Indian condition in mind, Southeast Asia wins over value for money and ease of travel, and with our weak Indian Passport in hand, which has no say in the outer world, Southeast Asia becomes even more lucrative.
 But, that doesn’t mean Europe should not be given a consideration.
-I mean the kind of quality of experiences Europe offers, no other continent in the world does!
+I mean the kind of quality of experiences Europe offers, no other continent in the world does that.

 If you found my posts useful, do not forget to…